jxliao6/jxliao6.github.io/_pages/about.md

 <span>**News!**</span>

+*08/23*: I will join the Grace Hopper Celebration 2023 in person, Sep 25 - 29 in Orlando.
+Feel free to connect!

 *06/23*: I will attend CSCW 23 in person in Minneapolis, MN, with two demos I built for video learning and collaborative review!
 Welcome to stop by my booth!

 *03/23*: We will have a Special Interest Group (SIG) about "Reflecting on Hybrid Events: Learning from a Year of Hybrid Experiences" in CHI 2023!
 Welcome to discuss about the future of hybrid events with us!